BIRDS OF A FEATHER

 INSPIRATION

-Birds of a Feather was first conceptualized for Andrew Clarke's playwriting class during Emma Grace's senior year at Emerson College.
-Professor Clarke's feedback has continued to be indispensable.
+Birds of a Feather was first conceptualized for Andrew Clarke's playwriting class during my senior year at Emerson College.
+Professor Clarke's feedback has continued to be indispensable almost a decade later.

 NYC STAGED READING

-While Birds of a Feather was still a one act play, Emma Grace put on a reading in a studio on St. Marks Place.
-The audience's curiosity and enthusiasm during the Q and A led them to expand the characters' arcs to create the second act of the show.
+When Birds of a Feather was still a one act play, I put on a reading in a studio on St. Marks Place.
+The audience's curiosity and enthusiasm during the Q and A led me to expand the characters' arcs to create the second act of the show.

 LA STAGED READING

-In developing the second act, Emma Grace conceptualized a trilogy of plays.
+In developing act two, I conceptualized a trilogy of plays.
 Each was to focus on the issues plaguing one of the roommates.
 The first was meant to focus on Aster and her desire to report what happened to her.
-Through the reading at The Zephyr on Melrose Ave, they realized all three plays needed to be condensed into one.
+Through the reading at The Zephyr on Melrose Ave, I realized all three plays would be most effective condensed into one.
 The current draft of Birds of a Feather is in progress with a full production in mind.